briandav22/api_docs/docs/source/api_json.rst

 times = {'dateRange': 'LastTenMinutes'}
     Used to select which time range you want to run the report in.
 Other samples are ``'Last24Hours'`` or ``'LastHour'`` further examples can be examing by changing timeframs in a scrutinizer report and examining the :ref:`api_report` tab. filters = {'sdfDips_0': 'in_GROUP_ALL'}
     Used to select what devices you want to pull data from.
-The best best for finding the values is by looking at the :ref:`api_report`.
+The best way to find the values is by looking at the :ref:`api_report`.
 In that tab you may see hex values such as ``'sdfDips_0': 'in_0A010104_0A010104-11'``.
 The API does support sending in the IP information, so you could rewrite that as ``'sdfDips_0': 'in_10.1.1.4_10.1.1.4-11'`` and yield the same results.

     Things become a little more complex when you want to filter on specific information.
 For adding a filter for a port and IP adress would look like this :